coutableN/node-chat/README.md

 * Manage administrators with login and password
 * Log system

-The solution comes with a single page application as the chat room at **<your_domain>/chat**, with the client javascript file you can implement a chat instance in all your pages.
+The solution comes with a single page application as the chat room at **<your_domain>/chat**, note that with the javascript client file you can create a chat where you want.

 ## Deploy